 the performance of the control room simulator, and

-the ability of the facility licensee to identify and resolve problems related to licensed operator performance.The biennial review is expected to require a one-week onsite visit, plus additional in-office review.
+the ability of the facility licensee to identify and resolve problems related to licensed operator performance.

+The inspection team for the biennial review consists of at least two examiners/inspectors.
+The team should, preferably, consist of members who are both qualified operator licensing examiners on the facility licensee’s vendor type and have basic inspector certification.
+At a minimum, one team member must be a qualified operator licensing examiner on the facility licensee’s vendor type and have basic inspector certification.
+Additional examiners/inspectors may be used at the region’s discretion.
+The region’s Operations Branch Chief will determine additional training and observation needed to prepare individuals to lead the biennial Licensed Operator Requalification Program inspection team.

+The biennial review is expected to require a one-week onsite visit, plus additional in-office review.
 Although most of these activities could be conducted by a single lead inspector during the facility licensee’s administration of the requalification annual operating test, utilize a minimum of two examiners/inspectors.
 As an efficiency measure, it is recommended that the NRC request that the facility licensee submit specific examinations and other information prior to the onsite portion of the biennial inspection, such that any issues identified can be discussed with the facility licensee while on site.
-In accordance with 10 CFR 55.59(c), facility licensees are required to make these examination records available for NRC review, and a list of the typical documents reviewed during the biennial inspection is presented in appendix A.
+In accordance with 10 CFR 55.59(c), facility licensees are required to make these examination records available for NRC review, and a list of the typical documents reviewed during the biennial inspection is presented in appendix A of this IP.

 The biennial inspection shall be scheduled and announced to each facility licensee.
 Typically, facility licensees divide up each 24-month requalification program into training cycles.
 During each requalification training cycle, training and/or examination activities are repeated on subsequent weeks for different groups or operating crews of licensed operators.
 Typically, facility licensees conduct an annual operating test for licensed operators during a training cycle near the mid-point of each 24-month requalification program.
 Similarly, near the end of each 24-month requalification program, the facility licensees conduct both an annual operating test and a biennial written examination.
 With such a schedule, it is preferred that the biennial inspection be performed near the end of each 24-month cycle when the facility licensee is administering both the annual requalification operating test and the requalification written examination.
 For facility licensees that do not employ this typical schedule, or for facilities at which the NRC has historically completed the biennial inspection in a different way, the overall requirements are for the region to complete the biennial inspection requirements such that (1) an in-progress annual operating test is observed and reviewed, and (2) the most recently administered biennial requalification written examination is reviewed, such that at least one version of the biennial requalification written examination is reviewed from each of the licensee’s successive 24-month requalification programs during each biennial inspection.